 So bottom line on all this: it's time to move off CF11 (however you may have it deployed, and regardless of what extended support you may have with Adobe), because after April there will be no more security patches or hot fixes.
 The problem is that there could be some important new security vulnerability (as there have been, even per the most recent updates to CF 11, 2016 and 2018) which could hit, and without Adobe updating CF11 you'll be in the same boat as those on CF10 (whose core support ended in May 2017) and earlier, who do NOT get the benefit of CF security fixes that have been released since its support ended.

-Also, if Adobe doesn't update 11 to support Java 11, then you're going to FURTHER subject to security risks due to there being no further updates from Oracle to Java 8 (if you use it for production, unless you pay them).
+if Adobe doesn't now that they have clarified that they will not update CF11 to support Java 11, then you're going to FURTHER behind the curve, subject to security risks due to there being no further updates from Oracle to Java 8 if you use it for production, unless you pay them though at least with the recent Adobe/Oracle agreement you are at least covered fr updates to Java 8 beyond Jan 2019.

 Some great news is that while the move to CF10 or above from 9 or below was a big effort (because of the major changes in 10), and even upgrades to CF11 had quite a few issues, moves from 11 to 2016 or 2018 have generally gone much more smoothly.
 I document those issues in a a few slides in my recent talk on Hidden Gems in CF2018.